-Verena Papecke-Hjeltness, IDSA (Education Director) has created a quick survey for industrial design students and educators to shed light on what ID education has been like since spring break of 2020.
-Take the survey here to share your story, experience, and ideas for how to re-frame our learning and teaching environment, and read on for more from Verena on a most unusual year.
+In 2020, Verena Papecke-Hjeltness, IDSA (Education Director) created a survey for industrial design students and educators to shed light on what ID education has been like since the pandemic began.

 Since spring break 2020 our lives have been upended—for everybody, globally, without exception.
 We kept hearing and are still told, “We are all in this together," although it is and feels different for everybody.
 My response each time I hear this phrase is: No, we’re not in this together.